openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    numeric type
    integer value

-One special case does not comply with this rule: the integer overflow occurs and the result equals the dividend if the dividend is a negative integer of the largest possible magnitude for its type, while the divisor is *-1*.
+Only one special case does not comply with this rule: the integer overflow occurs, and the result equals the dividend if the dividend is a negative integer of the largest possible magnitude for its type, while the divisor is *-1*.

 This case throws no exception or error despite the overflow.
-However, if in an integer division the divisor value is *0*, an *ArithmeticError* is thrown.
+However, if in an integer division the divisor value is *0*, then an *ArithmeticError* is thrown.

 A floating-point division result is determined in compliance with the IEEE 754
 arithmetic: